kubernetes/community/contributors/devel/api_changes.md

       newFrobber := obj.(*api.Frobber)
       oldFrobber := old.(*api.Frobber)

-      if !utilfeature.DefaultFeatureGate.Enabled(features.DynamicKubeletConfig) {
+      if !utilfeature.DefaultFeatureGate.Enabled(features.Frobber2D) {
-        newFrobber.Spec.ConfigSource = nil
+        newFrobber.Width = nil
-        oldFrobber.Spec.ConfigSource = nil
+        oldFrobber.Width = nil
       }
     }
     ```

-4. In validation, ensure the alpha field is not set if the feature gate is disabled:
+4. In validation, ensure the alpha field is not set if the feature gate is disabled (covers cases we might miss in the above):

     ```go
     func ValidateFrobber(f *api.Frobber, fldPath *field.Path) field.ErrorList {
       ...
       if utilfeature.DefaultFeatureGate.Enabled(features.Frobber2D) {
         ... normal validation of width field ...
       } else if f.Width != nil {
         allErrs = append(allErrs, field.Forbidden(fldPath.Child("width"), "disabled by feature-gate"))
       }
       ...
     }
     ```

+Eventually, the API machinery will handle a lot of these things automatically from
+declarative inputs.

-In future versions:
+In future Kubernetes versions:

-* if the feature progresses to beta or stable status, the feature gate can simply be enabled by default.
+* if the feature progresses to beta or stable status, the feature gate can be removed or be enabled by default.
 * if the schema of the alpha field must change in an incompatible way, a new field name must be used.
-* if the feature is abandoned, or a different field name is selected, the field should be removed from the go struct, with a tombstone comment ensuring the field name and protobuf tag are not reused:
+* if the feature is abandoned, or the field name is changed, the field should be removed from the go struct, with a tombstone comment ensuring the field name and protobuf tag are not reused:

     ```go
     // API v6.